 If an employee still needs to travel to a customer site or project, they will also need to check which coronavirus guidelines apply at that customer’s company or organisation.
-These trips must also be approved by the SVP and Function Manager.
+These trips must also be approved by the SVP and Function Head.

 For international trips a travel ban is in place.
 Exemptions must be granted by the SVP or Function Head.
 The travel ban is effective from March 20.

 For domestic business trips, a travel ban remains in effect except for business-critical meetings, which must be coordinated with the SVP or Function Head and shall be conducted in accordance with the Public Health Authority's recommendations.
 This applies starting 11 August.